DKProject/DKPlugins-Documentation/projects/home/docs/dkperms/developer/index.md

 possibility to fully interact with DKPerms.
 You don't need to worry about anything else, the DKPerms api interface will handle everything for you.

-!!! note ""
-    **As soon as McNative is available for developers, we will document exactly how to use and integrate with DKPerms.
-    If you already want to use the DKPerms api, use the development channel on our Discord to get help from us and our community.**

 **Thread safety**